 - (a) Full members shall pay contributions monthly by direct debit or credit card.
 Where this is not possible, members shall pay in advance by standing order, cheque, cash or deduction at source.
-All subscriptions shall be paid in sterling other than by members resident in the Republic of Ireland or Continental Europe who shall pay in Euros. - (i) Grade 1: Members employed in provincial newspapers, commercial local radio, book sectors and on magazines outside London; freelance members working for regional media organisations; members working in new media (excluding workplaces defined in 4(a)(ii) and 4(a)(iii)); members in branches outside the United Kingdom and Ireland; and members on Head Office Register. - (ii) Grade 2: Members working in public relations and information and in the magazine and freelance sectors (excluding freelances working for regional media organisations) and as advertising copywriters. - (iii) Grade 3: Members employed in national newspapers sectors, broadcasting (excluding independent local radio), national and foreign news agencies; and officials of the union.
+All subscriptions shall be paid in sterling other than by members resident in the Republic of Ireland or Continental Europe who shall pay in Euros. - (b) Subscriptions will be calculated according to grade as follows: - (i) Members who joined the union before July 1, 2016: - (A) Grade 1: Members employed in provincial newspapers, commercial local radio, book sectors and on magazines outside London; freelance members working for regional media organisations; members working in new media (excluding workplaces defined in 4(b)(i)(B) and 4(b)(i)(C); members in branches outside the United Kingdom and Ireland; and members on Head Office Register - (B) Grade 2: Members working in Public Relations and Communications and in the magazine and freelance sectors (excluding freelances working for regional media organisations) and as advertising copywriters. - (C) Grade 3: Members employed in national newspapers sectors, broadcasting (excluding independent local radio), national and foreign news agencies; and officials of the union. - (D) Members who joined the union before July 1, 2016 may elect to be graded as 4(b)(ii) but may not subsequently revert to 4(b)(i) - (ii) Members who joined after July 1, 2016